 Older age, heavy overhead activities, shoulder overuse, smoking and corticosteroid medications and statins increase the risk of biceps tendon rupture.

 Overuse can cause a range of shoulder problems, including tendonitis, shoulder impingement, and rotator cuff injuries.
 Having any of these conditions puts more stress on the biceps tendon, making it more likely to weaken or tear.

-Most of the ruptures occur in individuals between age of 40-60 years following chronic wear of the tendon.
+Most of the ruptures occur in individuals between the age of 40-60 years following chronic wear of the tendon.
 The causes of chronic wear are repetitive injury, chronic inflammation as in rheumatoid arthritis and rotator cuff injury.

 Distal biceps tendon rupture is caused by chronic irritation on an irregular surface, such as in persistent cubital bursitis.
-Acute distal ruptures are result from forceful extension of the elbow from a flexed and supinated position.
+Acute distal ruptures result from the forceful extension of the elbow from a flexed and supinated position.